 Beach Club Marketplace

 Beach Club Marketplace is a quick-service dining location on the Beach Club side of the resort.
-The restaurant is located off the resort’s lobby.
+This restaurant is located off the resort’s lobby.

 Part of the Beach Club Marketplace serves as the Beach Club’s gift shop.
-The other half is dedicated to the quick service offering grab-and-go items and a beverage station.
+The other half is dedicated to a quick service offering grab-and-go items and a beverage station.

 Toward the back, there’s a large counter where you can place an order or pick up a mobile order.